 * Q4 advance GDP estimate 2.6 pct vs est. 3 pct growth

-* Intel jumps after upbeat earnings, bullish forecast
+* Intel jumps after strong earnings, bullish forecast

-Intel's shares jumped 7 percent to their highest in almost two decades, after strong results offered the clearest sign yet that its years-long effort to shift away from a slowing PC business was paying off.
+Intel's shares jumped more than 9 percent to their highest in almost two decades, after strong results offered the clearest sign yet that its years-long effort to shift away from a slowing PC business was paying off.

-The strong earnings helped temper downbeat data on Friday.
-Gross domestic product increased at a 2.6 percent annual rate, the Commerce Department said in its advance fourth-quarter GDP report.
-A Reuters poll of economists had forecast the economy expanding at a 3.0 percent.
+Gross domestic product increased at a 2.6 percent annual rate in the fourth quarter, the Commerce Department said in its advance GDP report.
+Economists polled by Reuters had forecast the economy to expand at a 3 percent rate.

 Another set of data showed new orders for key U.S.-made capital goods unexpectedly fell in December.

-Of the 118 S&P 500 companies that have reported quarterly earnings through Thursday, 78.8 percent have topped expectations, versus an average of 72 percent over the previous four quarters.
+Of the 133 S&P 500 companies that have reported quarterly earnings so far, 79.7 percent have topped expectations, versus an average of 72 percent over the previous four quarters.

-Honeywell was marginally up after adjusted earnings narrowly beat estimates and the company raised its forecast for 2018 profit.
+Honeywell rose 1.2 percent after the company raised its forecast for 2018 profit.

-Starbucks fell 4.3 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.
+Starbucks fell about 5 percent after it warned 2018 global cafe sales growth would be at the low end of its forecast.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila)